Study Cycles

 Students who have certified dyslexia before their entry to the HEI, can be examined orally.

-According to the law 4777/2021, students are obliged to complete their undergraduate studies within 8 academic semesters with an extension of 4 or 6 academic semesters, depending on the duration of each undergraduate program, and after this period they are dropped out.
-Special measures will be taken for students with health problems, special needs, full time workers as well as distinguished athletes who will have the possibility for part time undergraduate studies.
+According to l.4957/2022, students are obliged to complete their undergraduate studies within 8 academic semesters with possible extension of 4 or 6 academic semesters, depending on the duration of each undergraduate programme.If they do not finish within this timeframe, they are dropped from the programme.
+Special provisions are made for students with health problems, special needs, full time workers as well as distinguished athletes who have the possibility for part time undergraduate studies.

 Students who have completed full-time attendance, meaning they have attended the necessary number of semesters leading to a degree, according to the study programme, have the opportunity to take part in the examinations at any semester, either winter or spring.
 This means that they can be examined at any course they choose regardless if it is taught in the winter or spring semester.